webage003/bigbangrke/docs/developer_setup.md

 + Move to your workstation and install Big Bang Umbrella on the cluster

 ```
-//Test to see if you can connect to your cluster
+#Test to see if you can connect to your cluster

 kubectl get nodes

-//From the base of the project
+#From the base of the project

 cd examples/complete